Haobo-Zhao/Block-Buster/README.md

 2) press a or d to move the paddle left or right

-3) press w or s to move the paddle up or down
+3) ~press w or s to move the paddle up or down~

-4) press p to pause the game when game over
+4) press p to pause the game

 5) drag the ball around to place the ball wherever you want

-6) press number 1, 2, or 3 to select levels, default to level 1
+6) press number (keys 1, 2, etc above key row QWERT) to select levels, default to level 1

 7) press e in the title scene to create levels (being creative is truly rewarding!)